Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 9. Jozani Forest

-Located in the center of the island, Jozani is the only national park in Zanzibar and home to the endangered red colobus monkey, which is found nowhere else in the world.
-Here, you’ll walk through a peaceful forest with knowledgeable guides and visit a mangrove boardwalk.
-It’s a calm, educational escape into Zanzibar’s nature.
-Entrance is about $10–12 USD and includes a guided tour.
+Located in the centre of the island, Jozani is the only national park in Zanzibar and home to the endangered red colobus monkey, found nowhere else in the world.
+You'll walk through a peaceful forest with knowledgeable guides and visit a mangrove boardwalk.
+It's a calm, educational escape into Zanzibar's natural side.

 10. Paje Beach

-Located on the southeast coast, Paje is a hotspot for kitesurfing, thanks to its steady winds and wide, open beach.
-The village has a chilled-out vibe—more low-key than Nungwi or Kendwa—with a mix of backpacker hostels and boutique stays, plus plenty of beach cafés and bars.
+Located on the southeast coast, Paje is a hotspot for kitesurfing thanks to its steady winds and wide open beach.
+The village has a chilled-out vibe, more low-key than Nungwi or Kendwa, with a mix of backpacker hostels and boutique stays, plus plenty of beach cafes and bars.

-It’s a great place to stay if you’re into watersports or want something quieter.
-Just note that tides here are quite extreme; during low tide, the sea pulls far back, so swimming is really only good at high tide.
+It's a great place to stay if you're into watersports or want something quieter.
+Just note that tides here are quite extreme.
+During low tide the sea pulls far back, so swimming is really only good at high tide.
+If you want more consistent beach access and a livelier scene, Nungwi or Kendwa suit you better โ but for a slower, breezier experience, Paje is a great pick.

 ++ Practical Tips for Zanzibar

-• Many places accept cards, especially restaurants and hotels.
+Many places accept cards, especially restaurants and hotels.

-• Taxis are more convenient and often cheaper in the long run.
-A transfer between major locations (like Nungwi to Stone Town or Paje) costs around $60 USD.
+Taxis are more convenient and often cheaper in the long run.
+A transfer between major locations like Nungwi to Stone Town or Paje costs around $60 USD.

-• Within towns, expect to pay around $10 USD for a short ride.
+Within towns expect to pay around $10 USD for a short ride.

-• If you have more time, add a few days in Paje to experience Zanzibar’s eastern coast.
+If you have more time, add a few days in Paje to experience Zanzibar's eastern coast.